Caius offers a number of scholarships to support non-UK students in their undergraduate studies in Cambridge.

 The Sir Douglas Myers Scholarship is awarded annually to an outstanding student from New Zealand.
 It covers the costs of all fees and maintenance.
 For more details, and to apply, visit Douglas Myers Scholarship website.

 The Richard Darlington Scholarship Fund was established from the legacy of Richard Darlington.
 This award is intended to help gifted students from Somaliland pursue advanced study at Cambridge.
 The scholarship is primarily intended to support postgraduate students, but undergraduate candidates (including those wishing to pursue a second BA) may be considered.
 Candidates should apply to Caius in the normal way.
 No separate application for the scholarship is needed and all eligible candidates who are admitted to Caius will be considered for the scholarship.
+For more details, visit the Darlington Studentships page.

 The Richard & Lydia Evans Bursary Fund offers financial support for fees, maintenance and travel for an undergraduate or affiliated student who comes from the Dalit or Scheduled Tribe Communities in India.
 Candidates should apply to Caius in the normal way and if successful will be considered for the bursary.
 This bursary will be awarded for the first time in 2015.
 Further details…